 I was immediately gripped with anxiety.
 Derby is a relatively small ,predominantly white working class town and I didn’t think they would be progressive.
 To my surprise 2 other staff members were gay and bisexual.

-I was the first bisexual woman that she had encountered.
+I was the first bisexual woman that one of the women i worked with had encountered.
 She made jokes and quips about me being greedy and one of my other colleagues claimed that asexuality isn’t real.
 I thought to myself that I should’ve just kept quiet as they made a point of having their opinions about my sexuality known.
 This sort of thing is normal.

 My boyfriend will attest to this,I only kept my mouth shut because I was in a work environment.
 Otherwise,I’m fearless when it comes to defending my LGBTQ community and I’m not afraid to speak my mind.
 It really hurt that I couldn’t speak up but it is what it is.